We’ll have another course starting in Fall 2022.

 We’ll also be watching, reading, and listening to various materials in class: videos, short stories, excerpts from news magazines, radio broadcasts, poetry, cartoons, classical literature, podcasts, and even some pop music.

-The course is taught by Hoss Firooznia, a graduate student and staff member in the Mathematics Department.
-Hoss has been using Esperanto for several decades, and is certified in proficiency at the Council of Europe’s C1 level by Eötvös Loránd University in Budapest.
+The course is taught by Hoss Firooznia, a graduate student in UR’s Literary and Translation Studies program and a staff member in the Mathematics Department.
+Hoss has been using Esperanto for nearly three decades, and is certified in proficiency at the Council of Europe’s C1 level by Eötvös Loránd University in Budapest.
 He has studied Esperanto at the University of Hartford and the University of California.
 In 2005 he was chosen to teach Esperanto for UR’s Continuing Education program, and in the summers he occasionally works for the North American Summer Esperanto Institute.